There are currently 0 short-term mission trips from this organization.

 We are e3 Partners Ministry.
 Our mission is to equip Christians to evangelize the lost and establish multiplying churches. e3 expeditions are short-term mission trips that make a long-term difference in your life and the lives of others.
-Through partnerships with in-country churches, e3 trip goers share the Gospel and disciple new believers by seeking out the Person of Peace whose heart the Lord has already prepared.
-Using the family and community network of that Person of Peace, we help to start multiple home groups from which new churches will flow.
+Through partnerships with in-country churches, e3 trip participants share the Gospel and disciple new believers by seeking out the Person of Peace whose heart the Lord has already prepared.
+Using the family and community network of that Person of Peace, we help to start multiple discipleship groups from which new churches will flow.
 You can be a part of this life changing mission!

 We are e3 Partners Ministry.
 Our mission is to equip Christians to evangelize the lost and establish multiplying churches.